Substra/substra-backend/UPGRADE.md

-# Migration steps to change Celery Broker from RabbitMQ to Redis (#1231) from connect-backend helm chart 21.1.0 and docker image 0.24.0 to upper version
+# Migration steps to change Celery Broker from RabbitMQ to Redis from substra-backend helm chart 21.1.0 and docker image 0.24.0 to upper version

 ## Migration without task in queues